MobiusSync/mobiussync.github.io/faq.markdown

     content: >
       We know that privacy and security are very important factors in choosing for many.
 We understand the closed-source nature of parts of **Möbius Sync** compromises this in some regard.
 To mitigate this:

-      - We have retained the full Logging and Debug Facilities of Syncthing so you can see that it's behaviour matches other Syncthing platforms.
+      - We have retained the full Logging and Debug Facilities of Syncthing so you can see that its behaviour matches other Syncthing platforms.

       - We have avoided analytics and any connections to third-party services so network auditing can confirm that we are not sending your data elsewhere.